cvass1/CV/README.md

 #### Software Development Intensive Course - Makers Academy (MAR 2023 to JUL 2023)

-Engaged in an intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous, industry-focused curriculum and emphasis on Emotional Intelligence (EQ) development in a technical environment.
+Engaged in an intensive and highly selective 16-week full-time software development course at Makers Academy, renowned for its rigorous curriculum and emphasis on Emotional Intelligence (EQ) development in a technical environment.
 Developed full-stack applications using a comprehensive array of technologies and frameworks, including JavaScript, Express, React, Node, MongoDB, Jest, Cypress, Ruby, Sinatra, PostgreSQL, and RSpec and demonstrated proficiency in Object-Oriented Programming (OOP), Test-Driven Development (TDD) and version control using GIT and GITHUB.
 Collaborated effectively in team environments to deliver projects using agile methodologies incorporating stand-ups, planning sessions, sprints, pair-programming and retrospectives to enhance teamwork and clear communication.

 #### Coding Kickstarter and MOOC Courses - Code First Girls (MAY 2022 to MAR 2023)